ProjecticumDataScience/lumbricus/readme.md

 File structure:

-'scripts' contains scripts used to run the workflow.
+<strong> 'scripts' </strong>contains scripts used to run the workflow.
     scripts are ordered by protocol.
-'data' section includes all the files that have been processed during the workflow.
+<strong> 'data'  </strong>section includes all the files that have been processed during the workflow.
 This includes things like alignment outputs, models, and UniProt protein collections.
 Data is ordered by protocol

-The 'data_input ' section includes reference genomic and transctiptomic data.
+The <strong> 'data_input ' </strong> section includes reference genomic and transctiptomic data.

-'results' contains folders with gene database for Lumbricus Terrestris Lumbricus Rubellus, webapp source code, proteomic analytics report
+<strong> 'results'</strong> contains folders with gene database for Lumbricus Terrestris Lumbricus Rubellus,
+ webapp source code, proteomic analytics report

 Tophat  is used for splice aware alignment.
-Augustus &  GeneMark-ES/ET/EP+ ver 4.7 are used to build model ab de novo
+Augustus &  GeneMark-ES/ET/EP+ ver 4.7 are used to build model ab de novo GenomeThreader is used to align proteins

 <h4>  Protocols: </h4>